milmillin/passive-gripper/README.md

 vcpkg install nlopt:x64-[windows|linux]
 ```

-We use [ToPy](https://github.com/milmillin/topy) library for topology optimization.
+We use our fork of [ToPy](https://github.com/milmillin/topy) library for topology optimization.

 ### Compilation